MystenLabs/multisig-move/README.md

 # Multi-Sig Sui Address Creator / Checker Module

 ## Description
 This Move language module, `multisig::multisig` provides a set of functions to generate a Sui blockchain address from multi-signature public keys.
-The main function, `create_multisig_address`, takes a set of public keys (pks), corresponding weights, and a threshold to generate a Sui blockchain address.
+The main function, `derive_multisig_address`, takes a set of public keys (pks), corresponding weights, and a threshold to generate a Sui blockchain address.
 This module is useful for scenarios where identifying the type of sender in Sui transactions is critical, such as verifying multi-signature schemes and their thresholds.

 ## Features
-- **`create_multisig_address`:** Generates a Sui blockchain address from multi-signature public keys.
+- **`derive_multisig_address`:** Generates a Sui blockchain address from multi-signature public keys.
 - **`ed25519_key_to_address`, `secp256k1_key_to_address`, `secp256r1_key_to_address`:** Functions to create addresses from different types of public keys.
 - **`test_address`:** A test function to validate the module in a transaction context.